-We adore our 115-year old, wood frame building, but with it comes a need for constant upkeep.
+We adore our historical wood frame building, but with it, comes a need for constant upkeep.
 Aside from the daily maintenance associated with hundreds of daily occupants, we are constantly working to make improvements.
 From playground remodeling, seismic retrofits, and the development of UHeights Plaza, the preservation of our building is at the foundation of the work that we do.

 In a neighborhood and city bursting with creative talent, small performing arts spaces are hard to find!
-We are excited to begin renovations to our beloved Performance Hall (Rm.
-209) this year.
+We are excited to unveil the renovations made to out beloved Auditorium (Rm 209.)

-Improvements will include a new stage, lighting grid, sound system, and curtains.
+Improvements include a new stage, lighting grid, sound system, projector, big screen, and blackout curtains.
 These changes will allow for more versatility for performers and neighborhood groups alike.

 This project would not be possible without the support of Seattle's Department of Neighborhoods and 4Culture.